-Nature’s Variety Instinct Limited Ingredient Diet dry dog food earns the Advisor’s second-highest tier rating of 4.5 stars.
+Nature’s Variety Instinct Limited Ingredient Diet Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

-The Nature’s Variety Instinct Limited Ingredient Diet product line includes three dry dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.
+The Nature’s Variety Instinct Limited Ingredient Diet product line includes four dry dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.

 The following is a list of recipes available at the time of this review.

-Instinct Limited Ingredient Diet Lamb Meal Formula was selected to represent the other products in the line for this review.
+Nature’s Variety Instinct Limited Ingredient Diet Rabbit Meal Formula was selected to represent the other products in the line for this review.

 Dry Dog Food